Skip to main content

 WMA specifically seeks sessions:

-- About DEAI (diversity, accessibility, equity, and inclusion) and NAGPRA topics;
+• About DEAI (diversity, accessibility, equity, and inclusion) and Indigenous topics;

-- About topics not commonly addressed such as climate change/environmental issues, emergency preparedness, visitor services, docents/volunteers, safety and security, fundraising/marketing, and cyber security;
+• About issues not commonly addressed such as climate change/environmental issues; emergency preparedness, visitor services, docents/volunteers, safety and security, and cyber security;

-- Sessions will take place across three days: October 2nd, 3rd, and 4th and are 75 minutes.
-Workshops will take place on October 1st, and can either be half day (4 hours) or full day (7 hours).
+• Sessions will take place across three days, September 24th through the 26th, and are 75 minutes.
+Workshops will take place on September 23rd, and can either be half day (4 hours) or full day (7 hours).

 What is the difference between a session and a workshop?